kubernetes/community/CLA.md

 <img width="1407" alt="EasyCLA" src="https://user-images.githubusercontent.com/69111235/152224818-1246453a-b086-4a57-9d14-c10d62ad438f.png">

-After authorizing Linux Foundation you will be redirected to a page for assigning yourself as one of the following types of contributor.
+After authorizing EasyCLA, you will be redirected to a page to identify which type of contributor you are.
 Select either one:
   * Individual Contributor: To sign up as an individual or as an employee of a signed organization.
   * Corporate Contributor: To sign as a corporation representative and manage signups from your organization.